erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/22_controller_design.md

 ![Control flow for pendulum dampening](./figures/dampening-controller.png){ #fig:dampening-controller width=100% }

-\todo{update control flow diagrams to reflect use of inertia estimation}
+\todo{update control flow to reflect use of inertia estimation}
+\todo{add controller to handle forces acting on lower link, assuming knowledge of the center of percussion.
+Note how if we counter the angular acc the reaction force remains, if the cancel the reaction force the angular acc increases}

 In @Fig:dampening-controller we have a very straightforward control loop.
 The desired state of the pendulum ($P_W$) is that all angles are zero.